JetBrains/intellij-sdk-docs/topics/basics/platform_contributions.md

 The success of any open-source project depends on the number of people who use the product and contribute back to the project.
 By linking to [](https://www.jetbrains.com/opensource/idea), you can increase the chances of a new user or contributor finding out about the project and joining the community.

-If you're as excited about IntelliJ IDEA Community Edition as we are, you can show it by linking to us.
+If you're as excited about IntelliJ IDEA as we are, you can show it by linking to us.
 Project logos and other assets are [also available](https://www.jetbrains.com/company/brand/logos/).

-### Promote IntelliJ Platform and IntelliJ IDEA Community Edition
+### Promote IntelliJ Platform

 Help promote the platform and IDE by using your blog, Twitter, Facebook, or submitting an article to your favorite local magazine.
 If you are a member of a different open-source community, why not mention IntelliJ IDEA on their discussion forums or at conferences?